lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Superdense Time.md

   y is present.
 ```

-The time reported by `get_elapsed_logical_time()` has not advanced in the second reaction, but the fact that `x` is not present in the second reaction proves that the first reaction and the second are not logically simultaneous.
+The reported elapsed logical time has not advanced in the second reaction, but the fact that `x` is not present in the second reaction proves that the first reaction and the second are not logically simultaneous.
 The second occurs one microstep later.

 ## Alignment of Logical and Physical Times